Derivative Portal Dark Matter: DM Phenomenology

 From Fig.~\ref{fig:res} we see that the kinetic mixing coupling should be in the order similar or larger than $O(0.01)$ to not being constrained severely by DM relic density.
 Larger $\epsilon$ or $g_{\chi}$ will result in larger relic density since larger kinetic mixing or coupling represents larger interaction and hence leads to larger annihilation cross section of DM.
 When the DM mass is around half of the mass of the dark vector boson or is about the same as the mass of the dark vector boson, there will be resonant annihilation or coannihilation which will strongly enhance the annihilation cross section of DM.
-Since the mass of both DM and the dark vector boson are free parameters, this leaves large parameters space for future phenomenology studies.
+Thanks to the coannihilation there are viable parameters space which are not excluded by DM indirect detection.
+Since the couplings and mass of both DM and the dark vector boson are free parameters, this leaves large parameters space for future phenomenology studies~\cite{PerezdelosHeros:2020qyt,Zeng:2021moz}.